 As with most dog behaviors, people like to believe actions are leftovers from wolf evolution.
 Since modern wolves continue rolling in poop (and other things), it’s a reasonable idea.
 Scientists suggested the act hid the natural predator scent during hunts.
 It made sense, especially if they picked the right feces to roll around in.
 For instance, beavers.
 (If you’ve never come across beaver scat, it REEKS.
 You won’t forget that scent any time soon) Or they could pick sheep poop, allowing them to blend in as a fellow prey item.

 But there’s a problem with that theory.
 In 1986, biologists conducted a study where they provided wolves with several different scent options.
 Some were poop (from both herbivores AND carnivores), a few were food items, and others were artificial.
 The favorite choices?
 Perfume and motor oil!
-While those two WOULD smell strongly, they wouldn’t help in the hunting process.
+While those two WOULD smell strong, they wouldn’t help in the hunting process.
 In fact, such out-of-place smells would alert sheep or other prey items that something strange was approaching.

 Then you come up with another wrinkle.
 Many wolves roll in cougar poop.
 Cougars are another PREDATOR.
 How would smelling like a predator (not a wolf, true, but still something lethal) help you hunt?
 “Here at Wolf Park, the wolves are willing to roll in the scent of alien canids and domestic cats.
 It raises a strong possibility that wild wolves may roll in predator scent, too.
 This would not be a helpful hunting disguise,” says Pat Goodman, the previous Senior Animal Curator at Wolf Park in Indiana.